Deep Brain Stimulation

 Why choose us for deep brain stimulation

 Our neurosurgeons were pioneers in the use of deep brain stimulation (DBS) for the treatment of Parkinson's disease and essential tremor.
-With more than 1,000 DBS surgeries in the last 5 years alone, we are one of the top implanters of DBS in the nation with clinical care teams the specialize in this treatment.
+With more than 1,000 DBS surgeries in the last 5 years alone, we are one of the top implanters of DBS in the nation with clinical care teams that specialize in this treatment.